RasoftDS/Blender-Themes/README.md

 - Switch to Themes section.
 - Press Install button and select the downloaded XML file.

+Note: This theme was made in blender 3.6.8 LTS and it also works in the blender 4.0+ series.
+Themes only change appearance and do not change any of your modeling settings.

 **Black and purple theme with semi-transparent menus.**